BinomialLLC/basis_universal/README.md

 [Release Notes](https://github.com/BinomialLLC/basis_universal/wiki/Release-Notes)

-### The first image/texture/video compression codec developed without "Lena"
+### The first texture (and possibly image/video) compression codec developed without "Lena"

 We retired "Lena" years ago.
 No testing is done with this image: